TritonDataCenter/mdb_v8/docs/usage.md

     addr::jssource [-n numlines]

-Given a JavaScript function identified by `addr`, print the source code for that function with `numlines` of surrounding context.  `numlines` defaults to 5.
+Given a JavaScript function instance identified by the address `addr`, print the source code for that function with `numlines` of surrounding context.
+See the FAQ entry entitled ["How to find the address of a function instance ?"](#how-to-find-the-address-of-a-function-instance) for more details on how to find the function's address.

+`numlines` defaults to 5.
 You can combine this with `jsfunctions` to find the source code for any JavaScript function in your program, including functions built into Node.js:

     > ::jsfunctions -s url.js -n Url.parseHost
         FUNC   #FUNCS NAME                                     FROM